ahmedadel101/Weather-App/README.md

 # Weather-Journal App Project

-# Project Plan
+#  Make Server to make api get and post by Node.js
-Make Server to make api get and post by Node.js then make request get and post in javascript onSubmit Form
+# then make request get and post in javascript onSubmit Form

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.